-- Act honestly and ethically and in the best interests of the Company. - Comply with all applicable laws, rules and regulations of federal, provincial, state and local governments, and other appropriate private and public regulatory agencies, and all internal Company policies including those relating to: - "Insider Trading" prohibitions - Conducting business with integrity, fairness and respect - o Anti-trust and competition laws - Integrity of financial reporting and financial controls, including the whistleblower policy - o Anti-bribery and corruption - o Employee health and safety - Respect for human rights - Promotion of diversity and inclusion - Protection for personal information and privacy of information - o Data security and cybersecurity protection - o Disclosure and communication and confidentiality of information - Protection of intellectual property - o Global trade compliance (export, import and sanctions) - Responsible sourcing of materials - Prohibitions against counterfeit parts - Environmental protection - Not use or disclose any confidential information acquired as a result of their role with the Company for personal advantage. - Avoid all actual or apparent conflicts of interest, as further explained below, between their personal and professional relationships, ethically handling all such actual or apparent conflicts of interest. - Not take for themselves any opportunity that properly belongs to the Company or is discovered through the use of corporate property, information or position; or use any corporate property, information or position for personal gain; or compete with any business activity of the Company. - Promptly and accurately provide all necessary information to assure that the Company's public reports, documents and filings (including but not limited to those filed with any stock exchange or securities commission or in any other public communication) are full, fair, accurate, timely and understandable and that the Company's public disclosure requirements are fully met.

-- Promptly report any known violations of this Code to the Audit Committee Chair. - Not permit retaliation of any kind by or on behalf of the Company and its Directors, Officers and Employees against good faith reports or complaints of violations of this Code or other illegal or unethical conduct.
+- Act honestly and ethically and in the best interests of the Company. - Comply with all applicable laws, rules and regulations of federal, provincial, state and local governments, and other appropriate private and public regulatory agencies including "insider trading" prohibitions. - Not use or disclose any confidential information acquired as a result of their role with the Company for personal advantage. - Avoid all actual or apparent conflicts of interest, as further explained below, between their personal and professional relationships, ethically handling all such actual or apparent conflicts of interest. - Not take for themselves any opportunity that properly belongs to the Company or is discovered through the use of corporate property, information or position; or use any corporate property, information or position for personal gain; or compete with any business activity of the Company. - Promptly and accurately provide all necessary information to assure that the Company's public reports, documents and filings (including but not limited to those filed with any stock exchange or securities commission or in any other public communication) are full, fair, accurate, timely and understandable and that the Company's public disclosure requirements are fully met. - Promptly report any known violations of this Code to the Audit Committee Chairman. - Not permit retaliation of any kind by or on behalf of the Company and its Directors, Officers and Employees against good faith reports or complaints of violations of this Code or other illegal or unethical conduct.